Unpredictable (Jamie Foxx album)

 Upon its release, Unpredictable received generally mixed reviews from music critics, who were ambivalent towards its lyrical content and production.
-The album debuted at number two on the US Billboard 200 chart, selling 597,000 copies in its first week and has since peaked at number one on the chart.
-The album was certified double platinum by the Recording Industry Association of America (RIAA).
+The album debuted at number two on the US Billboard 200 chart, selling 597,000 copies in its first week.
+It eventually peaked at number one and was certified double platinum by the Recording Industry Association of America (RIAA).
+The album was supported by four singles: "Extravaganza" featuring Kanye West, the title track featuring Ludacris, "DJ Play a Love Song" featuring Twista, and "Can I Take U Home".